Your complete guide to selling your Australian property.

 - Make sure all light fixtures and switches work properly

-- My independent advisory can help you with all this when dealing with your agent
+- My free report "24 Costly Mistakes Overseas Buyers Make" can help you with all this when dealing with your agent

 STEP 4: STAGING YOUR HOME